DavidWaumsley/NoScriptShow/content/blog/2025/build7.md

 ---
 title:  Building with an 11ty starter sites and headless WordPress
-description: Building with the 11ty base blog.
+description: Learning the 11ty base blog and whether It can serves as a static frontend to the WordPress CMS.
 date: 2025-02-07
 tags: ["build"]
 permalink: "build/7{{slugify }}/"
+# videoid: Ixxszvj9GKw
+# draft: true
 ---
 # Building with an 11ty starter sites and headless WordPress

 ## Starter Sites